kevinfrei/EMP/README.md

 ### Core Capabilities

+- **render** The Artist filtering doesn't quite work right for songs with multiple artists
 - **main** Update data from file metadata (overriding filename acquisition)
   - Save this stuff between runs, as it's going to be _s l o w_.
+- **main** Version the persistence data.
+I have troubles if I change the disk format :/
 - **render** Renaming a playlist is pretty clunky (save as, delete)
 - **render** Make search group headers a little more informative
 - **render** Make search headers clickable (i.e. sort the list of stuff)